alessiomora/unlearning_fl/README.md

 client *u*'s train data.
 This means that the global model trained with client
 $u$ among the federation may leak information about client *u*'s private data and that may be susceptible to, at least, membership attacks.
-Table I below reports the accuracy of a global model *w* trained on a federation of participants including or excluding a specific client *u*.
-Three datasets for image classification were considered (CIFAR-100, Birds and Aircrafts), and a visual transformer architecture was used (MiT-B0), starting from a pretrained checkpoint and performing FL for 100 rounds.
+The table below reports the accuracy of a global model *w* trained on a federation of participants including or excluding a specific client *u*.
+Three datasets for image classification were considered (CIFAR-100, Birds and Aircrafts) partitioned in homogeneous (IID) and heterogeneous (non-IID) ways, and a visual transformer architecture was used (MiT-B0), starting from a pretrained checkpoint and performing FL for 100 rounds.
 Further detail about the experimental settings are provided in section Experimental Setting.